RECALL OF METFORMIN EXTENDED RELEASE

 Doctors do not usually prescribe metformin for type 1 diabetes.
 They can sometimes prescribe it for women with polycystic ovarian syndrome, although this use is not approved by the United States Food and Drug Administration (FDA).

-Similarly, the FDA has not sanctioned metformin to help those wanting to shed the pounds when they are overweight or obese.
+Similarly, the FDA has not sanctioned metformin to help those wanting to lose weight.

 In this article, we take a look at the impact metformin has on weight, as well as how the drug is used.